Ehijoe/simple_shell/README.md

 # ALX Simple Shell Project

+This is an ALX collaborative project in c programming language.
+It is our final project on the c progamming language, having completed the first trimester of the ALX Software Engineering programme.

-This is an ALX collaborative project in c programming language between Joseph Alikah and Michael Onyeweke.
-We were required to write a simple UNIX command interpreter.
+The project required us to write a simple UNIX command interpreter.
+We were given a set of rules to follow and a list of allowed functions.

+# Collaborators/Authors
+1. Joseph Alikah
+2. Michael Onyeweke

 # Output
 * Unless specified otherwise, your program must have the exact same output as sh (/bin/sh) as well as the exact same error output.